Parton distribution functions and fragmentation functions of spin-1 hadrons: Structure functions for spin-1 hadrons

 In order to understand the linear polarization in comparison with the longitudinal and transverse polarizations, we list them in terms of the polarization vectors and the spin-vector/tensor parameters of a spin-1 hadron in Table \ref{table:polarizations}.
-The polarization parameters ($S_{T}^x$, $S_{T}^y$, $\cdots$) are given in the spin vector $\bm S$ and tensor $T_{ij}$ defined by the polarization vector $\bm E$ as \cite{BM-2000} \ The linear polarizations are expressed by $\bm E_x = \left ( \, 1,\, 0,\, 0 \, \right )$ and $\bm E_y = \left ( \, 0,\, 1,\, 0 \, \right )$, and they contain the linear polarization parameter $S^{xx}_{TT}$.
+The polarization parameters ($S_{T}^x$, $S_{T}^y$, $\cdots$) are given by the spin vector $\bm S$ and tensor $T_{ij}$ defined by the polarization vector $\bm E$ as \cite{BM-2000} \ The linear polarizations are expressed by $\bm E_x = \left ( \, 1,\, 0,\, 0 \, \right )$ and $\bm E_y = \left ( \, 0,\, 1,\, 0 \, \right )$, and they contain the linear polarization parameter $S^{xx}_{TT}$.
 However, they also have the tensor polarization parameter $S_{LL}$, so that the cross section combination $d\sigma (E_x) - d\sigma (E_y)$ needs to be taken for extracting the pure linear polarization component.
 We also notice that the transverse polarizations contain the linear polarization parameter $S^{xx}_{TT}$ in addition to the vector polarization parameters $S^i_T$ and the tensor polarization parameter $S_{LL}$.

 There is a project to measure the gluon transversity at JLab in the electron-deuteron scattering by observing the dependence on the angle \cite{jlab-gluon-trans,MWZ-2013}, which is between the lepton-scattering plane and the target-spin orientation.
 On the other hand, it is possible to investigate the gluon transversity at Fermilab in the SpinQuest project \cite{Keller-2022}.
-The cross section for the proton-deuteron Drell-Yan process $p(A)+d(B) \to \mu^+ \mu^- +X$ is given by the linear-polarization difference $d\sigma (E_x) - d\sigma (E_y)$ and the gluon transversity $\Delta_T g$ as \cite{g-tran-drell-yan-2020}
+The linear-polarization difference \\ $d\sigma (E_x) - d\sigma (E_y)$ for the proton-deuteron Drell-Yan process $p(A)+d(B) \to \mu^+ \mu^- +X$ contains the gluon transversity $\Delta_T g$ \cite{g-tran-drell-yan-2020} and is given by

 \ \